Tour Croatia & more trip

 For the sweet end to the island tour, the Gamulin family will welcome you to their very special chocolate boutique.
 The story started with an old grandma's recipe for dried figs wrapped in sugar, a traditional Christmas treat in Dalmatia – with the sugar being replaced with chocolate, a new praline was invented and named figolini.
 Now the whole family is involved in making a fusion of chocolate and Mediterranean fruits and herbs which island Hvar abounds with and they are willing to share some of their secrets with you.

 Breakfast and check-out.
-A one-hour drive across the island along a winding island road is a true Mediterranean experience that will take you to Drivenik, where you will board the ferry.
+One and a half hours' drive across the island along a winding island road is a true Mediterranean experience that will take you to Sućuraj, where you will board the ferry.

 Once on land, the drive starts to the southeast and your final destination – Dubrovnik.